asny/three-d/README.md

 ### Other

 Feature requests and bug reports are more than welcome, just open an issue or start a discussion.
-Contributions are highly appreciated, please feel free to reach out or simply create a pull request.
+Contributions are highly appreciated, please feel free to reach out or simply create a pull request against the [development branch](https://github.com/asny/three-d/tree/development).

 [all]: https://github.com/asny/three-d/tree/master/examples/
 [lighting]: https://github.com/asny/three-d/tree/master/examples/lighting/main.rs